Swan maiden: Eastern Europe

-Romania
+Romanian folktale

 The character of the swan-maiden also appears in an etiological tale from Romania about the origin of the swan.
 In the same book, by professor Moses Gaster, he translated a Romanian "Christmas carol" with the same theme, and noted that the character "occurs very often" in Romania.

-Russia
+Russian byliny and skazka

 The character of the "White Swan" appears in Russian oral poetry and functions similarly to the vila of South Slavic folklore.
 Scholarship suggests the term may refer to a foreign princess, most likely of Polish origin.

 Another occurrence of the motif exists in Russian folktale Sweet Mikáilo Ivánovich the Rover: Mikailo Ivanovich goes hunting and, when he sets his aim on a white swan, it pleads for its life.
 Then, the swan transforms into a lovely maiden, Princess Márya, whom Mikail falls in love with.

+In a Russian bylina or heroic poem, a character named White Swan (Byelaya Lebed), whose real name may be Avdotya or Marya, appears as the traitorous love interest of the hero.

 In a tale featuring heroic bogatyr Alyosha Popovich, Danilo the Luckless, the titular Danilo the Luckless, a nobleman, meets a "Granny" (an old and wise woman), who points him to the blue ocean.
 When the water swells, a creature named Chudo-Yudo shall appear, and Danilo must seize it and use it to summon the beautiful Swan Maiden.

 In a Kalmyk tale, Tsarkin Khan and the Archer, an Archer steals the robe of a "golden-crowned" swan maiden when she was in human form and marries her.
 Later, the titular Tsarkin Khan wants to marry the Archer's swan maiden wife and plans to get rid of him by setting dangerous tasks.